knative/docs/serving/README.md

 These projects use the `Service` resource, which manages all the details for you.

 With the `Service` resource, a deployed service will automatically have a matching route and configuration created.
-Each time the `Service` is updated, a new revision will be created.
+Each time the `Service` is updated, a new revision is created.

 For more information on the resources and their interactions, see the